-Over the past 30 years electromagnetic methods, especially magnetotellurics, have become the tool of choice in geothermal exploration.
-Standard magnetotelluric [MT] systems (operating at a frequency range from 0.001 Hz to 1 kHz) and audio-magnetotelluric [AMT] systems (operating at a frequency range from 10 Hz to 20 kHz) are routinely used.
-While the methodology and technology has stabilized, they are applied with little innovation regarding operational and interpretational workflow and cost optimization, Strack (2014).
+Over the past 30 years magnetotellurics has been the 'work horse' in geothermal exploration with geophysical methods.
+Standard magnetotelluric [MT] systems (operating at a frequency range from 0.001 Hz to 1 kHz) and audio-magnetotelluric [AMT] systems (operating at a frequency range from 1 Hz to 20 kHz) are routinely used.
+While the methodology and technology has stabilized, they are limited by cost and limited number of data sites.
+Little innovation regarding operational and interpretational workflow and cost optimization (Strack, 2014) could be found.
+The main purpose of going to an array architecture is to get more data of better quality at lower cost and utilize the strength of spatial redundancy of geophysical data.